UFC 182: Background

 The event was headlined by a Light Heavyweight Championship bout between the champion at that time, Jon Jones, and top contender Daniel Cormier.

 Jones was initially scheduled to face Alexander Gustafsson in a rematch on September 27, 2014 at UFC 178.
 However, Gustafsson pulled out of the bout due to a knee injury and was replaced by Daniel Cormier.
 Subsequently, on August 12, Jones pulled out of the bout against Cormier citing a leg injury, which in turn led to the rescheduling of the pairing to this event.

 A matchup for the Women's Bantamweight Championship between the champion at the time Ronda Rousey and top contender Cat Zingano was briefly attached to this event.
 However, it was announced in late October that the pairing was delayed and would take place eight weeks later at UFC 184.

 Danny Castillo was expected to face Rustam Khabilov, but visa issues forced Khabilov out of the fight.
 He was replaced by Paul Felder, who was originally scheduled to fight at UFC Fight Night: McGregor vs. Siver.

 Alexis Dufresne missed weight on her first attempt at the weigh ins, weighing in at 138 pounds.
 She was given additional time to make the bantamweight limit, but made no attempt to cut further.
 Instead, she was fined 20 percent of her purse, which went to Marion Reneau.

-UFC 182 became the second longest UFC event behind UFC 136 with a total in-cage fight time of 154 minutes and 56 seconds.
+UFC 182 is the third longest UFC event behind UFC 136 and UFC Fight Night: Werdum vs. Tybura with a total in-cage fight time of 154 minutes and 56 seconds.

 On January 6, it was announced that Jones failed a drug test prior to the event.
 He tested positive for benzoylecgonine, the primary metabolite of cocaine.
 As benzoylecgonine is not banned out of competition by the World Anti-Doping Agency, the NSAC could not halt Jones from fighting at UFC 182.
 He was randomly tested on December 4 and the results came back on December 23, the NSAC Executive Director Bob Bennett said.
 Jones immediately entered rehab, though it was later revealed by his mother that he only spent one night in rehab.

 On February 10, it was announced that Héctor Lombard failed a fight night drug test, testing positive for the anabolic steroid desoxymethyltestosterone.
 The failed drug test was responsible for the cancellation of his bout against Rory MacDonald at UFC 186.
 On March 23, Lombard was suspended for one year, fined and had his win over Josh Burkman overturned to a no contest by the NSAC.
 He was fined his original $53,000 win bonus, plus one-third of the rest of his purse, which included $53,000 in show money.
 In addition, Lombard also must pass a drug test prior to getting relicensed by the NSAC.